The Burglar (1957 film)

-The Burglar is a 1957 crime thriller film noir released by Columbia Pictures, based on the 1953 novel of the same name by David Goodis (who also wrote the script).
-The picture stars Dan Duryea in the titular role and Jayne Mansfield.
+The Burglar is a 1957 American crime thriller film noir released by Columbia Pictures, based on the 1953 novel of the same name by David Goodis (who also wrote the script).
+The picture stars Dan Duryea in the title role and Jayne Mansfield.
 The movie was the first feature film directed by Paul Wendkos.
 John Facenda, a well-known Philadelphia sportscaster, is featured as a news anchor in one scene.
 Much of the film was shot on location in Philadelphia and Atlantic City.

 Plot

-A wealthy Philadelphia man's personal estate and fortune is left to the leader of a spiritualist group, headed by an older woman known as "Sister Sara".
-Part of the bequest is an extravagant jewelled necklace.
+A wealthy Philadelphia man's property is left to "Sister Sara", the leader of a spiritualist group.
+Part of the bequest is a jewelled necklace.

-Intending to steal the jewels, Nat Harbin forms a gang, that includes two men, Baylock and Dohmer, and Gladden, the daughter of his mentor.
-Gladden is dispatched to case the spiritualist's estate.
-Posing as a devotee of the group's work, she is invited by Sister Sara to stay for lunch and dinner.
+To steal the jewels, Nat Harbin forms a gang that includes two men, Baylock and Dohmer, and Gladden, the daughter of his mentor.
+Gladden cases the estate, posing as a devotee of the spiritual group's work and eventually discovers where to find Sister Sara's safe.

-Gladden reports back to Harbin about where to find Sister Sara's safe.
-The safest time to rob it is when Sister Sara is absorbed in the evening television newscast.
-Parked near the mansion, Harbin enters through a window, quickly finding the safe while Sister Sara watches the news downstairs.

-As Harbin works on the safe with a muted drill, he is signalled that he is needed outside.
-Two officers in a police car have approached the thieves' car while Harbin's two cohorts hide nearby.
-Harbin tells the policemen that he has had car trouble and will wait there until morning when he can get help.
-Apparently convinced by his story, the policemen drive back to their station.
-Harbin hurries back to the safe, succeeds in opening it and taking the necklace.
+During the robbery, Harbin parks near the mansion.
+Two officers approach the thieves' car while Harbin's two cohorts hide nearby.
+Harbin tells the policemen that he has had car trouble and is waiting until morning when he can get help.
+The policemen leave.
+Harbin then enters through the mansion's window, opens the safe and takes the necklace.

-Sister Sara is shocked to discover the burglary while getting ready for bed.
-In the meantime, Harbin and the two others change their car's license plates and make their getaway.
+The thieves change their car's license plates and make their getaway.
 They are followed, however, by another car.
-At their hideout, Blaylock and Dohmer are eager to fence the necklace and get their share of the money, but Harbin says that they have to wait until news of the robbery dies down and to increase the return they might get from a fence.
-At police headquarters, one of the officers that talked to Harbin makes a police artist create a sketch of the suspected robber.
+At their hideout, Blaylock and Dohmer want to fence the necklace and get their share of the money.
+However, Harbin says that they have to wait until news of the robbery die down to increase the return they might get from a fence.
+One of the officers that talked to Harbin later makes an artist create a sketch of the suspected robber.

-At the gang's hideaway, tensions build within the group.
-Gladden is especially out of place and unhappy, with Dohmer clearly lusting after her.
-Blaylock wants to leave the country quickly and achieve his dream of a quiet life in Central America.
-Harbin seems anxious and unable to act and tells Blaylock about his and Gladden's past and the responsibility he feels for her.
-After a violent altercation with Dohmer, Harbin sends her off to Atlantic City to wait for him.
+At the gang's hideaway, Harbin tells Blaylock about his and Gladden's past.
+After an altercation with Dohmer, who lusts after Gladden, Harbin sends her off to Atlantic City to wait for him.